19hours/sg-statutes/Acts/Parliamentary Elections Act.md

 (a) some person who voted or had a right to vote at the election to which the application relates;

-[42/2005 wef 01/01/2006]

 (b) some person claiming to have had a right to be returned or elected at the election;

 (c) some person alleging himself to have been a candidate at the election.

-[42/2005 wef 01/01/2006]
+[42/2005]

 ### Relief which may be claimed

 94\.
-All or any of the following relief to which the applicant may be entitled may be claimed in an application under section 90:
+All or any of the following reliefs to which the applicant may be entitled may be claimed in an application under section 90:

 (a) a declaration that the election is void;